bilal77511/bilal77511/README.md

 - 👯 Looking to collaborate with content creators and developers
 - 📌 One Rule: Don't Repeat Yourself in Coding
 - 🤍 Love to learn new Technologies
-- 💬 Ask me about React, JavaScript, and Python
+- 💬 Ask me about Python and leetcode
-- 🥅 2024 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Researcher
 - 😸 Believe in learning from others' experiences

 ## 🌐 Connect with Me